Are you looking for businesses that support human trafficking survivors or brands that fight human trafficking? Look no further!

 Cards are sold for every occasion, beautifully crafted by women who have survived sex trafficking in the Philippines and those in Rwanda who are have been disadvantaged by disease.
 You can order online, or find their products at a number of local stores (such as Whole Foods).

-Chocolate, Tea, and Coffee
+Chocolate, Tea, Coffee, and Food

 This boutique coffee company specializes in small batch roasting to ensure quality roasted coffee.
 Copperfox Coffee Roasters started with a dream to help others around the world.
 Currently, their business donates a portion of sales to The Exodus Road to help fund the fight against human trafficking.